jongio/azidext/README.md

 #### Testing AzureIdentityCredentialAdapter

-This repository has a test that creating a resource group in a given subscription.
+This repository has a test that creates a resource group in a given subscription.

 To run this test, ensure you have `.env` file created and accessible from the root of your repo.
 Your `.env` file should have the following properties set: